Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Launching MC

-- Using the internal editor in MC
+- Using MC's internal editor

-- Using the internal viewer in MC
+- Using MC's internal viewer

-- MC auto-start features
+- Configuring auto-start features

-- MC's FTP virtual filesystem
+- Navigating the FTP virtual filesystem

 - Understanding the login shell